-Microsoft Corp. will deliver a release candidate of Windows 7 to the public in late May, according to a report from a noted Windows Web site.
+Microsoft Corp. will issue a public release candidate of Windows 7 in May, according to the company's Web site.

 Most Popular Reviews

 - 1 Sony Xperia Z5 Premium review: Is the world ready for a 4K phone?